 Ayurveda • Somatic Yoga • Contact

-The word soma in Greek means whole living body.
-Making whole is a theme repeated across traditions, religions and other disciplines like psychology.
-Movement therapist Thomas Hanna, who coined the term Somatic in the 1970’s expanded its definition to “the body perceived from within” and explains the practice as the “study of the soma, which is not only first-person perception of the living body but is its first-person regulation.”
+Movement therapist Thomas Hanna, who coined the term Somatic in the 1970’s expanded its definition to “the body perceived from within”, and explains the practice as the “study of the soma, which is not only first-person perception of the living body but is its first-person regulation.”

 This study of the whole living body, as Hanna explains, is not a passive process.
 The sensing of the soma through movement expands awareness and somatic movements are designed to gently guide this awareness inward to notice and release tension.